leite/fgodmod/README.md

 		https://github.com/fraizy22/fgodmod/archive/master.zip

+	Try unzip file fgod.pyromod and drag it onto 0ad icon, so that 0ad start.
+Then go Settings -> Mod Selection and look if fgod mod appear.

+	If not working go:

-	Unzip the content files of the zip into a folder name "fgod" or clone the git into "fgod" under path:
+	Unzip all the content files of the zip into a folder name "fgod" or clone the git into "fgod" under path:

 		Linux:
 			 ~/.local/share/0ad/mods